On the $\mathcal{P}$-positions of some infinite families of Slow $A$-Nim: Reduced Positions and Playable Game Graph

 \subsection{Initial Reduction}

-Since we work with the playable game graph of \SN{n}{A}, we need to determine whether the initial position is reduced, and if not, transform it into a reduced position.
-We will discuss two different algorithms to arrive at an initial position in reduced form.
-The first algorithm is iterative, reducing the largest stacks of a given position $\p$ to its NIRB value $p^*$.
-The second algorithm starts from the general structure of the reduced position and then performs a sequence of checks to determine the maximum stack height of the reduced position.
-Both algorithms chop away excess stack height that is above the NIRB value.
-Specifically, the function ``chop the top" $ctt(\p,m)$ is defined as $ctt(\p,m)_i=\min\{p_i,m\}$.
+The most obvious way to find the reduction of an initial position $\p$ is to check whether $\p$ satisfies the NIRB condition, and if not, to iteratively decrease the maximal value.
+Such an algorithm will have order $O(\sp)$ because just one token may be eliminated in each iteration.
+We will discuss a more efficient algorithm that starts from the general structure of the reduced position and then performs a sequence of checks to determine the maximum stack height of the reduced position.
+An important ingredient is the function ``chop the top" $ctt(\p,m)$, which is defined as $ctt(\p,m)_i=\min(p_i,m)$.
 Note that $\Sigma(ctt(\p,m))\le \sp$ for any $m$.
-In what follows, we assume that we play the game \SN{n}{A} and let $a=\min(A)$.
-We show that each of these algorithms arrives at the associated reduced position and that it terminates.
-Before we present the algorithms, we establish some properties of $ctt(\p,m)$.
+Before we present the algorithm, we establish some properties of $ctt(\p,m)$ that will ensure the algorithm arrives at the reduced position.

 \begin{lemma} In the game \SN{n}{A}, if $\p$ is reduced, then $ctt(\p,m)$ is reduced for any value of $m$. \end{lemma}